kabirahuja2431/PracticalNLPLLMs/README.md

 ### Learning outcomes

 - Develop an understanding of fundamental NLP concept and methods.
-- Gain familiarity with commonly used NLP frameworks.
-- Get Hands-On experience with deployment-oriented services like cloud platforms and utilizing different commercial APIs.
+- Get Hands-On experience with deployment-oriented services like cloud platforms and utilizing different NLP Frameworks.
 - Students will learn how to (a) process data geared towards specific NLP applications (b) building models on top of them and (c) evaluating these models holistically.
 - Upto Top 3 final projects can be taken towards Publications (guidance provided).